If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 What these bands are NOT

 These cutpoints are not clinical thresholds in the sense that the GAD-7 ≥10 or PHQ-9 ≥10 boundaries function.
 They do not imply diagnostic certainty at any level.
-We use them to organize the score interpretation pedagogically and to anchor result copy.
-The 6-item ASRS Screener result (positive/negative) is the closer analog to a clinical threshold, and it is reported alongside the band severity in the tool's results panel.
+We use them to organize the score interpretation pedagogically.
+The bands derived from validated screening instruments (such as the ASRS 6-item screener positive/negative cutpoint, or the GAD-7/PHQ-9 clinical thresholds) are anchored to specific validation studies; the LBL inventory bands are not, until pilot validation completes.

 Section 6 of 12